 Dr. Physick was consulted a short time ago by a young woman who had been salivated for the cure of a dropsy, the inflammation and swelling of the jaws in consequence of the use of mercury were very great, and during the continuance of these symptoms she dislocated (without knowing how or when) both condyles of the lower jaw.
-When the effects of the mercury had somewhat subsided she perceived her inability to close her mouth, and her physician soon discovered that the jaw was luxated.
+When the effects of the mercury had somewhat subsided, she perceived her inability to close her mouth, and her physician soon discovered that the jaw was luxated.
 She came to Philadelphia, and Dr. Physick attempted its reduction in the usual manner, but not succeeding, the plan proposed by Le Cat was tried without effect, her molar teeth being almost all carious prevented any violent efforts upon them, with the wooden lever.
-Her extreme debility and dropsical habit, precluded bloodletting and I suggested to Dr. Physick the propriety of trying the nauseating effects of tobacco.
+Her extreme debility and dropsical habit, precluded blood-letting and I suggested to Dr. Physick the propriety of trying the nauseating effects of tobacco.
 She refused this however, and the Dr. next proposed to give her as much ardent spirit, as should occasion intoxication.
-She consented and became perfectly inebriated, during which time the measures which had been before unavailing, very promptly succeeded in effecting the reduction.
+She consented and became perfectly inebriated, and whilst inebriated was prevailed on to smoke a segar, great nausea ensued, during which time the measures which had been before unavailing, very promptly succeeded in effecting the reduction.